A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

 \subsubsection{Knowledge Distillation}

-KD-DLGAN \cite{cui2023kddlgan} proposes a knowledge distillation (KD) \cite{hinton-distill,chandrasegaran2022revisiting} approach by leveraging CLIP \cite{radford2021CLIP} as the teacher model to distill text-image knowledge to the discriminator.
+KD-DLGAN \citep{cui2023kddlgan} proposes a knowledge distillation (KD) \citep{hinton-distill,chandrasegaran2022revisiting} approach by leveraging CLIP \citep{radford2021CLIP} as the teacher model to distill text-image knowledge to the discriminator.
 They propose two designs: aggregated generative knowledge designs a harder learning task, and correlated generative knowledge distillation improves the generation diversity by distilling and preserving the diverse image-text correlation from CLIP.
-As discussed before, KDFSIG \cite{hou2022exploitingkd} also uses KD in the context of transfer learning for few-shot image generation.
+BK-SDM \citep{kim2025bksdm} prunes several residual and attention blocks (manually defined) from the U-Net of Stable Diffusion \cite{rombach2022latentdiffusion} and use feature distillation to compensate for the decline in performance.
+As discussed before, KDFSIG \citep{hou2022exploitingkd} also uses KD in the context of transfer learning for few-shot image generation.